cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 * Work closely with your fellow developers as well as our content and design teams to understand new features and projects and how their development can be facilitated by robust and efficient QA
 * Help manage product releases and related regression testing.
 * Build and share knowledge of web standards and best practices related to testing and QA
-* Engage with the wider web development community, identifying best practices we can adopt and sharing our experiences
+* Engage with the wider web development community, identifying best practices we can adopt and sharing what we're building and learning.
 * Commit to making what we build fully accessible to the people we serve